Enjoying breaktime during our first week!

 The school is located in a residential area in Pocitos, only minutes away from all important districts in Montevideo.
 Our school attracts children from different neighbourhoods and provides transport to all city areas.

-The Crocker Art Nouveau House, in which the school is still operating, retains a traditional atmosphere which accompanies the high quality British type education and the solid set of beliefs on which the school is founded.
+The Crocker Art deco House, in which the school is still operating, retains a traditional atmosphere which accompanies the high quality British type education and the solid set of beliefs on which the school is founded.

 Sports take place at suitable facilities, rented by the School for this purpose.